 Be nice.
 Or else.

-London Designer Joined about 3 years ago
+London Designer Joined over 3 years ago

 I think the 140 characters limit is not suitable to articulate any sort of reasoning.
 It's more prone to generate the kind of comments we hate most like: "yup bro, I'm with you"..